-- 1. The following recommendations and risk mitigation measures have been identified for the uses assessed.
+- 1. Depending on the outcome of the discussions at the meeting of the representatives of Member States Competent Authorities for the implementation of Regulation 528/2012 concerning the making available on the market and use of biocidal products, authorities should assess whether authorisation of a biocidal product for use by the nonprofessional user is possible considering the compliance with Article 19(4) of Regulation (EU) 528/2012. - 2.
+The following recommendations and risk mitigation measures have been identified for the uses assessed.
 Authorities should consider these risk mitigation measures when authorising products, together with possible other risk mitigation measures, and decide whether these measures are applicable for the concerned product: - a.
 If an unacceptable risk is identified for professional users, safe operational procedures and appropriate organizational measures shall be established.
 Products shall be used with appropriate personal protective equipment where exposure cannot be reduced to an acceptable level by other means. - b.
-An unacceptable risk for surface water is identified following direct discharge of treated cooling water.
-If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures (like increasing the dwell time of the blowdown water in the sewer or by installing a settling pond) or by other means, these uses should not be authorised. - c.
-For cooling tower applications, monitoring data for disinfection by-products in cooling tower blowdown water shall be submitted for national or Union authorisation.

-2. For other applications, data on typical levels of ozone and disinfection by-products in the relevant matrices specific for the intended uses and related conditions shall be provided at product authorisation level.
+Ozone levels in pool air must be kept below the MEL. - c.
+Data on typical levels of ozone and disinfection by-products in the relevant matrix air or water specific for the intended uses and related conditions shall be provided at product authorisation level. - d.
+For swimming pool disinfection by non-professional users, the following measures must be adhered to: